-The large lagoon-like infinity-edged pool bleeds into the watery horizon of the Indian Ocean and is surrounded by four-poster day beds; by night, it's romantically lit with fibre-optic lights and reflects the inky sky.
+The large lagoon-like infinity-edged pool bleeds into the watery horizon of the Indian Ocean and is surrounded by day beds; by night, it's romantically lit with fibre-optic lights and reflects the inky sky.

 Every piece of swimwear you have; a dozen kaftans/beach cover-ups; flip-flops, thongs, sandals… but not stilettos.
 Diving and medical certificates and log book if you want some underwater action.

 All ages are welcome.
 Extra beds can be added for under-12s for an additional cost; cots for babies under 2 are free.
 All menus have child-friendly sections.
 Kids under 12 will get a 50 discount for most charges and supplements; and under-2s go free.